RagnarWinterhart/my-website/README.md

 5. Your navigation bar correlates very well with the color scheme you have throughout your pages.
 One recommendation I have, however, is that of making the title pop out more.
 For example, using a lighter shade of red or a different font would draw more attention. !!!

-1. Your leaders and companion pages seem very detailed.
+6. Your leaders and companion pages seem very detailed.
 One recommendation I have, however, is to add images of the characters you include. !!!

 ## CHANGELOG
+1. Increased text size for kingdom description,
+2. Added header image

+4. Readjusted home page breakpoint to shrink image and display above text instead of setting to "display: none"
+5. Changed font and added contrast for title
+6. Added pictures for companions, in process for leaders...